Multi-EAR/Multi-EAR-services/multi_ear_services/README.rst

 Multi-EAR system services for the host Raspberry Pi OS LITE (32-bit) with sensorboard.

 Installation
 ============

-Installation of the Python module is included in the ``install.sh`` script.
+Installation of the Python module is included in the ``multi-ear-services.sh`` script.
-Manual installation of the Python module
+Manual installation of the Python module via ``pip``

 .. code-block:: console